-- For our People to cultivate and sustain happy, productive and engaged staff; - For our Population to work seamlessly with partners to improve lives.
+• For our Population - to work seamlessly with partners to improve lives.

 This sits alongside a risk appetite defined by the Board that states that: "As a Board, we are willing to take decisions that are likely to bring scrutiny of the organisation.
 We outwardly promote new ideas and innovations where potential benefits outweigh the risks."